17th Annual Nature Writing Contest Now Underway

 Jim Detjen – Director, Knight Center for Environmental Journalism, Michigan State University; founding president of Society of Environmental Journalists; former award-winning reporter for Philadelphia Inquirer.

-Hannah Fries – Assistant Editor of Orion magazine, winner of the 2010 Independent Press Award for General Excellence; she received her MFA in poetry from the Warren Wilson Program for Writers; her poems have appeared in numerous literary journals.
+Hannah Fries – Associate Editor and Poetry Editor of Orion magazine, winner of the 2010 Independent Press Award for General Excellence; board member of The Frost Place (New Hampshire); her poems have appeared in numerous literary journals.

 Nikki Giovanni – Grammy-nominated poet, activist and author of more than two dozen books including essay collections, illustrated children’s books, and poetry, most recently Bicycles: Love Poems; University Distinguished Professor at Virginia Tech.